Haruki1707/EZ_Updater/README.md

-Updater.GUI_Context //To set your GUI Synchronization context Updater.DownloadRetryCount //To get the count of retries when downloading (MAX: 4) Updater.CustomLogger //To set a method to be called by EZ_Updater for custom logging
+Updater.GUI_Context //To set your GUI Synchronization context Updater.DownloadRetryCount //To get the count of retries when downloading (MAX: 4) Updater.CustomLogger //To set a method to be called by EZ_Updater for custom logging Updater.LogInterfix //Interfix that joins "EZ_Updater" with the message on logging

 Updater.CheckUpdate() //To get if an update is available (sync) Updater.CheckUpdate("user", "repo") //To get if an update is available while establishing user and repo (sync)